 Framlington Equities has a team of three specialists dedicated to ESG, who support fund managers on a day to day basis in the analysis of companies.

-Rosenberg Equities has a dedicated ESG team, comprising of five ESG specialists headed by Kathryn McDonald.
+Rosenberg Equities has a dedicated ESG team, comprising of three ESG specialists.

 Our multi-asset team work closely with the equity and fixed income platforms to integrate ESG, through two major pillars.